benmvp/slides/2022/connecttech/ts-react.md

 NOTES:

-- The biggest unique difference with TS + React is with props
+- So the biggest unique difference with TS + React is with props
-  * Because that's the biggest unique aspect of React
+  - Because that's the biggest unique aspect of React
-  * And for React function components everything I described is basically standard for typing functions
+  - And for React function components everything I described is basically standard for typing functions in general
-  * Those functions just happen to be React components
+  - Those functions just happen to be React components
-  * Therefore the error reporting happens in JSX
+  - Therefore the error reporting happens in JSX
-- The rest of React is really just regular TS vs JS
+- The rest of React is really just totally regular JS vs TS
 - But let's talk about some hooks

 /////